neil7057/all-about-autism/README.md

         -   The site has additional images where it adds clarity or is the best mechanism to communicate ideas.

     -   #### Design Considerations
-        -   The header of each page has a different Autism Icon and remains minimalist, clear and crisp. the Header icon links back to teh Home Page.
+        -   The header of each page has a different Autism Icon and remains minimalist, clear and crisp.
+The Header icon links back to the Home Page.

         -   Colours are bold and unambiguous.